tyom/homebrew-kcm/README.md

 When you run `kcm use -- <command>`, all `keychain://` references are automatically resolved from the Keychain.

-## Security Benefits
+## Security

-1. **No Plain Text Secrets**: Sensitive data never stored in files
-2. **Keychain Protection**: Leverages macOS Keychain's built-in security
-3. **Access Control**: Secrets protected by your macOS user account
-4. **Audit Trail**: Keychain access can be monitored via Console
-5. **Auto-clearing Clipboard**: Copied secrets automatically removed after 45 seconds
+Secrets stored in macOS Keychain with OS-level encryption.
+Auto-clearing clipboard, input validation, safe parsing.

+**See [SECURITY.md](SECURITY.md) for full security policy, best practices, and limitations.**

 ## Examples